rancher/windows/docs/terraform/gmsa.md

 ### Install the Rancher gMSA Solution

-Now that you have provisioned an rke2 cluster in the same vSphere environment as your Active Directory Instance, you can proceed to install the [Rancher gMSA Plugin Solution](https://github.com/rancher/rancher-plugin-gmsa).
+Now that you have provisioned a rke2 cluster in the same vSphere environment as your Active Directory Instance, you can proceed to install the [Rancher gMSA Plugin Solution](https://github.com/rancher/rancher-plugin-gmsa).